mozilla/moz-forecasting/moz_forecasting/ad_tiles_forecast/README.md

    - `pricing_model` (STRING): Indicates whether clicks or impressions are used in the pricing model
    - `forecast_predicted_at` (TIMESTAMP):  Indentifies the DAU forecast used for this forecast

+## Scheduled Production Run
+The monthly update it scheduled to run on the 3rd of every month at midnight UTC.
+The deployment can be viewed in Outerbounds [here]()

 ## History and Changes
 This pipeline was derived from [this notebook](https://colab.research.google.com/drive/1qOsjCY8G6mM91FU3ZiOfsSZJRi5CpLOj).
 The only major change is that the invenetory is now obtained from a derived table rather than from looker, the latter method is described in the notebook.
 Other non-functional changes were made for readability and efficiancy.
 The outputs of the flow were validated against the notebook outputs to be accurate to within 3%.